BorrisonXiao/whisper-st/README.md

 ``ln -sfv /home/hltcoe/cxiao/scale23/whisper/recipe/st/data .``

 Please let me (Cihan) know if there is anything missing or there is any bug/error.

+# Usage (Finetuning and Evaluation)
+The script `run_finetune.sh` and `r*.sh` are the entry points for whisper finetuning.

+Stage 1-6 of the script performs data preprocessing (similar to `decode.sh`).
+It has the additional steps for data stitching (the `merge_utt` flag), which re-merges the utterances in each conversation up to the closest 30s (across speakers).

+Stage 7 launches the finetuning job with configurations specified in files under `conf/tuning`.

+Stage 8 and 9 runs inference for the finetuned model and evaluates the results.

 # Results (Huggingface)